actuallymentor/chia-plotting-automation/README.md

 **Calculating optimal plot amount and delay**

 The bottleneck in your plotting process is the speed of the downlink from the plotting datacenter to your farming machine (since the plotting can scale infinitely).
-In order to maximize your plotting speed, calculate your plotter sount using:
+In order to maximize your plotting speed, calculate your plotter amount using:

 `plotter_amount = plot_time / download_time`